Because Your Data, Is Your Data.

 - Automatic lock-out after 5 failed login attempts, requires Admin user reset, or automated user password reset process with email verification

-- Logs are continuously monitored for high priority events and codes, exceptions are elevated to administrators though EventViewer and manually reviewed
+- Logs are continuously monitored for priority event codes, exceptions elevated to administrators though EventViewer.

-- Application system health page available to customers
+- Application system health page and SMTP queue viewer available to customers

 Software Lifecycle Security